Sasheem/sasheem-dev-portfolio/src/pages/03-23-2021-my-portfolio/index.md

 ---
 ---
 ### About this project
-Previously I had my portfolio site set up using Google's Cloud Platform to run the backend.
-This involved calling on a firebase cloud function to send an email when triggered by database write.
+<p>This project was previously set up using Google's Cloud Platform to run the backend.
+The contact form invoked
+a firebase cloud function to send an email when triggered by database write event.</p>

-I switched to this current setup after obtaining my AWS Cloud Practicioner certification.
-Now my static site is backed by serverless aws lambda functions.
-I created the mockups for each project using Sketch and designed the my logo playing around with shapes in Sketch.
+<p>Now my static site is backed by serverless aws lambda functions.
+I switched to this setup because I recently obtained my AWS Cloud Practitioner certification.</p>

+<p>I created the mockups for each project using Sketch and designed the my logo playing around with
+shapes in Sketch</p>

 ### Dev Stack
 - Gatsby JS